 There’s plenty of skepticism about whether Dish will really represent a strong No. 4 competitor in the U.S. wireless market against the AT&T, Verizon or the new T-Mobile (with which Dish has a seven-year mobile virtual network operator agreement).

-“Dish has never shown any inclination or ability to build a nationwide mobile network on its own and has repeatedly broken assurances to the Federal Communications Commission about deployment of its spectrum,” the office of New York Attorney General Letitia Moore said in a statement.
+“Dish has never shown any inclination or ability to build a nationwide mobile network on its own and has repeatedly broken assurances to the Federal Communications Commission about deployment of its spectrum,” the office of New York Attorney General Letitia James said in a statement.

 Critics also noted that there’s a built-in conflict of interest in setting up Dish to be dependent on the new T-Mobile.
 “The deal depends on T-Mobile giving a sustained, reliable assist to its new competitor as it tries to get established.
 Fundamentally, T-Mobile has no interest in doing that,” said George Slover, senior policy counsel for Consumer Reports.
 “If the past history of mergers is any indication, it will quickly look for ways to get around that promise.”